 API is an acronym and it stands for Application Programming Interface.
 API is a set of routines, protocols, and tools for building Software Applications.
-APIs specify how one software program should interact with other software program.
+APIs specify how one software program should interact with other software programs.

 In simple words, API stands for Application Programming Interface.
 API acts as an interface between two software applications and allows the two software applications to communicate with each other.
-API is a collection of software functions which can be executed by another software program.
+API is a collection of software functions that can be executed by another software program.

 2. What is API Testing?

 API testing is a type of software testing that involves testing APIs directly and also as a part of integration testing to check whether the API meets expectations in terms of functionality, reliability, performance, and security of an application.
-In API Testing our main focus will be on Business logic layer of the software architecture.
+In API Testing our main focus will be on the Business logic layer of the software architecture.
 API testing can be performed on any software system which contains multiple APIs.